GMPavanLab/dynsight/docs/source/analysis.rst

 Entropy
 -------

-The ``analysis`` module offers a variety of function for entropy- and information-based calculations.
+The ``analysis`` module offers a variety of functions for entropy- and information-based calculations.

 .. toctree::